Eveep23/Interactive-Player/README.md

 * UI support,

+* Subtitle Support

-* Use MPV instead of VLC
+* Switch from VLC to MPV

 # How to Use: